Data Group Timer Action

 Example

-For example, you can use the session value type to define your own session variable with any target variable name (e.g. "mySessionValue") and then parse it in a Groovy condition as follows:
+For example, using the session value type, you can define your own session variable with any target variable name (e.g., "mySessionValue") and then evaluate it in a Groovy condition as follows:

 if (g_sharedState.mySessionValue == "red")